 Pay the energy cost in the upper left of the card (any Basic Action Card or your character cards) by "spending" dice from your Reserve Pool that show energy symbols.
-If you buy a die from a character card, at least 1 energy you spend must match the symbol on that card $(\textcircled{m} / \textcircled{p} / \oiint)$ .
+If you buy a die from a character card, at least 1 energy you spend must match the symbol on that card (🔍 / 💓 / 🗲 / 📥).

-The dice you spent and the die you bought all go to your Used Pile.
+The dice you spend and the die you buy all go to your Used Pile.